-Year ended 3 1 December,
+Year ended 31 Decem Year ended 31 December,

 (thousands of €) 2014 2013

 Current tax payable 2,582 50

 Total tax liabilities 2,582 50

-The tax liabilities amounting to &2.6 million on 31 December 2014 are primarily related to the recognition of tax liabilities for one of the subsidiaries operating on a cost plus basis for the group for &2.1 million due to a change in estimates.
-In addition, taxes on gain on the sale of the service division are included in the tax liabilities for &0.4 million.
-The income tax expense in connection with the sale of the service division was only &0.4 million, since the gain is considered as a capital gain under Belgian tax law, which is subject to a tax rate of less than 1%.
+The tax liabilities amounting to $\notin 2.6$ million on 31 December 2014 are primarily related to the recognition of tax liabilities for one of the subsidiaries operating on a cost plus basis for the group for $\notin 2.1$ million due to a change in estimates.
+In addition, taxes on gain on the sale of the service division are included in the tax liabilities for $\notin 0.4$ million.
+The income tax expense in connection with the sale of the service division was only $\notin 0.4$ million, since the gain is considered as a capital gain under Belgian tax law, which is subject to a tax rate of less than 1%.